muni-muni/munimuni/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

-# Goal
-1. To create a cross-platform notion alternative that has the simplicity and customizability of notion, mobile and ease of use of obsidian.